 Today, Trout's is an authentic holdover from the heyday of the Bakersfield Sound, the last real Bakersfield honky-tonk-style bar.
 It hosts up-and-coming country music artists six nights a week.

 This classic theater dates back to 1930 and is as gorgeous inside as it is outside.
-Rescued from near demolition in the 1990s, it presents a broad range of performers and events which are listed on their... website.
+Rescued from near demolition in the 1990s, it presents... a broad range of performers and events.

 The Rabobank Arena is Bakersfield's modern event venue, the place where performers like Tim McGraw and Faith Hill, Elton John, and Alice Cooper have appeared.